9 DIY Indoor Greenhouses

 Have a spare bedroom?
 Turn it into an indoor greenhouse!
 It’s not glass, but with the right setup you can create an ideal warm and humid greenhouse atmosphere for your precious plants.

 This room by @unplantparenthood has everything her plants need to thrive, including multiple cabinets and shelves, grow lights and a humidifier.
 Look for a humidifier with a long run time, at least 12 to 24 hours, so you don’t have to constantly worry about refilling it.
+Looking for more ideas?
+Check out our favorite greenhouse shelving ideas.

 Mini Lantern Greenhouse